Richie Quirke

-Richard "Richie" Quirke (born 1966) is an Irish Gaelic footballer who played as a full-back for the Tipperary senior team.
+Richard Quirke (born 1966) is an Irish Gaelic footballer who played as a full-back for the Tipperary senior team.

 Born in Cahir, County Tipperary, Quirke first arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor team before later joining the under-21 side.
 Enright joined the senior panel during the 1988 championship while he also played with the Tipperary junior hurling team.

 At club level Quirke played with Cahir.

 He retired from inter-county football following the conclusion of the 1992 championship.